d3/d3-hexbin/README.md

 # d3-hexbin

-Hexagonal binning is useful for aggregating “big” data into a coarse, “small” representation for display: rather than render a scatterplot of tens of thousands of points, bin the points and show the distribution using color or area.
+Hexagonal binning is useful for aggregating “big” data into a coarse, “small” representation for display: rather than render a scatterplot of tens of thousands of points, bin the points into hexagons and show the distribution using color or area.

 ## Installing